sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

 ```

 While it is not complicated, it will literally run for hours.
-We could easily write a unit test testing that we will check that we will obtain our two values but we don't want to spend hours in our continuous integration process for such a simple test.
+We could easily write a unit test testing that we will check that we will obtain our two values, but we don't want to spend hours in our continuous integration process for such a simple test.
 For those situations, Reactor also give us the ability to run tests with virtual time.
 This way, we can easily test this behavior in milliseconds instead.